-10: Simulate B0 defect.
-When K-space data is collected during an EPI scan in the presence of local B0 defects, the phase angle of the spins at that point in the image become distorted.
+10: Simulate B0 defect (challenging!).
+When k-space data is collected during an EPI scan in the presence of local B0 defects, the phase angle of the spins at that point in the image become distorted.
 Because of the small size of the phase-encode 'blips', this effect occurs mainly in the phase-encode direction.
-Model the effect of a 8x8 pixel B0 offset in the middle of the image by: (1) adding some phase (=multiplying by a complex exponential) to the data points there when calculating the Image->Signal using a slow Fourier transform (below) and then (2) reconstructing the image from the distorted data (use fast Fourier transform for this).
+Model the effect of a 8x8 pixel B0 offset in the middle of the image by: (1) adding some phase (=multiplying by a complex exponential) to the data points there when calculating the Image->Signal using the (very!) slow explicit 2D Fourier transform (below) and then (2) reconstructing the image from the distorted data (use fast Fourier transform for this).
 Describe what occurs.

-Hint1: An explicitly written out FT so you can modify the phase of individual terms in the Fourier sum:
+Hint1: Explicitly written-out FT (MATLAB) so phase of indiv. terms in Fourier sum can be modified:

 '''

-%%% slow 2D FT (square image) -- operating on 32x32 pix image takes about 1 min!
+%%% slow 2D FT (square image) -- operating even on 32x32 pix image takes a while!

 n = length(Im);

 for ky=1:n; for kx=1:n

 ksum = 0;

 for y=1:n; for x=1:n

 term = Im(y,x) exp(-i2pi( (ky-1)(y-1) + (kx-1)(x-1) )/n);

-% modify phase of term here by multiplying by complex exp() before add to sum
+% here modify phase of term by multiplying by complex exp() before add to sum

 ksum = ksum + term;

 end; end

 FT(ky,kx) = ksum;

 end; end

 FT=fftshift(FT);

 '''

-Hint2: Downsample 256x256 image first!
-The Fourier transform code above is easy to understand since it looks exactly like the equation, but it runs very slowly in the Matlab interpreter since it does not take advantage of Matlab matrix operations.
-Here is one way to downsample the image to 32x32:
+Hint2: Maybe downsample 256x256 image (e.g., slower computer)!
+The Fourier transform code above is easy to understand since it looks exactly like the equation, but it runs slowly in the Matlab interpreter since it does not take advantage of Matlab matrix operations.
+Quick and dirty way to downsample the image to 64x64: